-Our non-operating income was \$1.7 million for the year ended December 31, 2019 as compared to a \$3.8 million for the year ended December 31, 2018.
-This decrease is due to lower interest income as a result of lower invested amounts throughout 2019 and a strengthening of the U.S. dollar against the euro for the majority of 2019.
-In 2018, a larger foreign currency gain was recorded in U.S. dollars due to a large receivable related to the Seattle Genetics collaboration.
+Our non-operating expense was \$3.1 million for the year ended December 31, 2020 as compared to a non-operating income of \$1.7 million for the year ended December 31, 2019.
+This decrease is due to a severely weakening U.S. dollar in 2020 along with lower net interest realized as a result of lower net invested amounts throughout 2020 and a significantly lower interest rate environment.